mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/andrei.ciucan/index.md

 I started working on the project documentation and set up the GitLab repository to manage the documentation separately.
 I created the first version of the system block diagram using diagrams.net, drafted the initial list of hardware and software components and began designing the hardware schematic in KiCad, covering the main modules.
 I also outlined the structure for the final `index.md` file.

 ### Week 5 - 11 May
+Connected the two Raspberry Pi Pico 2W boards via UART (one for debugging, one as the main controller).
+Ran the `defmt` debugger on the first Pico to monitor real-time behavior.
+Fixed various hardware/software issues (wrong GPIO pins, button debounce).
+Connected and tested initial components: buttons, buzzer, and LEDs using basic Rust code.

 ### Week 12 - 18 May

+I finished wiring all the hardware components on the breadboard, including LEDs, buttons, the buzzer, LDR and BMP280 sensor.
+I tested both a 3.3V and a 5V passive buzzer and the 5V version worked much better when powered through a transistor.
+All buttons and LEDs responded correctly in simple test programs and I was able to read analog values from the LDR and pressure data from the BMP280.
+I also added a 100 μF capacitor across the buzzer to reduce possible electrical noise.
+Despite that, the Wi-Fi stopped working whenever the hardware was connected, suggesting interference.

 ### Week 19 - 25 May

 ## Hardware

 I am using two Raspberry Pi Pico 2W boards in this setup.
 The main Pico handles all piano functionalities (PWM audio output, button reading, LED brightness control via ADC and BMP280 communication over I²C), while the second Pico acts as a debug interface through UART.
+To reduce high-frequency electrical noise caused by the buzzer’s PWM signal, a 100 μF electrolytic capacitor was added across its power lines.
+This was intended to stabilize the supply and reduce interference, especially during Wi-Fi-related testing.

 | Hardware Device | Purpose | Usage |
 |-----------------|---------|-------|